Sonntag, 27. April 2014 von Heiko Tietze

 And here is the link: http://conceptcodify.com/studies/keodby8c/via/68r99gey/

 Thank you for participating and making KDE even more awesome!

-PS: Please discuss important notes at the forum (Thread about System Settings).
+PS: Blog will be updated on Thursday. and comments will not be migrated to the new platform.
+Please discuss important notes at the forum (Thread about System Settings).